christophervoigt/blog/src/content/blog/minimal-css-approach-to-content-containers.md

 ## The problem

 Content of websites is often limited to a certain width on large screens.
+This is called tracking.
-We do this to improve focus and readability.
-And to do this we create containers or wrappers that keep our content in check.
+We do this to improve focus and readability, which we solve with containers or wrappers that keep our content in check.

 On smaller screens we want to use *nearly* the full width of the screen.
 Nearly, because we don't want the content to stick to the edges of the screen.